MW-Mori/ALLBERT/README.md

 The terminal blocks ultimately made ALLBERT's electrical system cleaner, more organized, and easier to modify.
 Instead of connections appearing to be placed wherever space was available, each connection had a defined location and purpose.
 This supported a design approach that I continued throughout the build: keep the system clean, organized, understandable, and easy to readjust when changes are necessary.

+#### Standoffs and Physical Mounting

+Once the perfboard became the foundation for ALLBERT's motor-control and electrical assembly, I needed a way to securely mount it to the robot's base while keeping the electronics accessible.
+The selection of mounting hardware available to me was somewhat limited, so I focused on finding a solution that was practical, reliable, and appropriate for the design.

+I chose plastic standoffs rather than metal ones.
+In addition to supporting and raising the perfboard from the robot's base, the nonconductive material eliminated an unnecessary conductive path near the electrical system.
+This was important to me because I wanted to remain conscious of future wiring changes and reduce the possibility of an exposed connection accidentally contacting conductive mounting hardware.

+The standoffs allowed the perfboard to function as more than a board holding individual components.
+Once mounted, it became a secure physical platform for ALLBERT's electrical system, including the motor controller and its surrounding connections.
+Raising and securing the assembly also made it easier to access the motor controller, connect and adjust jumper wires, and route wiring without the perfboard moving around during changes.

+This approach gave the electrical system a defined location within ALLBERT while keeping it accessible for future adjustments, supporting the same clean, organized, and serviceable design approach used throughout the build.